-The name tortas fritas translate to "fried cakes" or "fried pies."
+The name tortas fritas translates to "fried cakes" or "fried pies."
 Though they resemble Native American fry bread, tortas fries are more like fried biscuits.
 Unlike fry bread, this dough is prepared with more fat (usually lard), like biscuit dough, but you can substitute vegetable shortening instead.